davesade/document/links.md

 Also very easy, try this: `[Link to picture document](pic.md)`.
 [Link to picture document](pic.md)
-Note here, that I can link to any *MarkDown file* in this repository.
+Note here, that you can link to any *MarkDown file* in this repository.